Name: Ken Wilson

 Clubs/Intramurals/other extracurricular activities involved in?: During my sophomore year I was a SNAP Mentor and Floyd Family Mentor.

-Do you work anywhere currently (either on or off campus)?: I work in University Housing as a resident adviser (RA) in Teal Hall.
+Do you work anywhere currently (either on or off campus)?: I work in University Housing as a resident adviser (RA) in DeCenzo Hall (previously Teal Hall).

 Plans after graduation?: I want to take a year off, stay in the area, perhaps get a job at CCU and then go to grad school and get a degree in student affairs, higher education, or college personnel.